Research roundup: Treating depression in older adults

 Disability in the participants was measured by the World Health Organization Disability Assessment Schedule II (WHODAS II).
 Depression severity was evaluated using the Hamilton Rating Scale for Depression (HDRS).
 The Mini-Mental State Examination (MMSE) determined cognitive impairment.
 The DRS-IP, the Stroop Color-Word Test, the Wisconsin Card Sorting Test, Trails B of the Trail Making Test, and the Frontal Systems Behavior Scale, measured executive functioning.

 In older patients with significant physical disability, PST may be a promising treatment.
-Psychologists who offer PST may want to consider ways to sustain the effects of PST, perhaps with booster sessions.
+Psychologists who offer PST may want to consider ways to sustain the effects of PST.
 Additionally, improving access to PST among older populations with physical limitations by providing interventions in home-based care and through telemedicine may be a practice avenue for some psychologists.
-Keep in mindhowever, there may be limitations on reimbursement related to telemedicine.
+Keep in mind however, there may be limitations on reimbursement related to telemedicine.

 Ekkers, W., Korrelboom, K., Huijbrechts, I., Smits, N., Cuijpers, P., Van der Gaag, M. (2011).
 Competitive memory training for treating depression and rumination in depressed older adults.
 Behaviour Research and Therapy, 49(1) 588-596.
 Doi: 10.1016/j.brat.2011.05.010